Metro Toronto Roads and Transportation

 The department was responsible for maintaining major arterial roads, bridges and local freeways systems (Gardiner Expressway, Don Valley Parkway and W.R.
 Allen Road) in Metropolitan Toronto and all traffic signal-controlled intersections.
 Metro roads were akin to county roads, but were not signposted with numbers.

-The department did have influence over the design of the city.
-One example is the width of Yonge Street.
-When the Toronto Eaton Centre was built, it was setback from the street as to allow the possibility of a future lane of traffic.
-It wasn't until the late 1990s that the mall was allowed to expand out towards Yonge.

 Metro Toronto Roads and Traffic bronze plaques are found on bridges throughout Toronto, but some are being replaced with City of Toronto signs as they are refurbished by Toronto Transportation.

 Metro Roads

 Most major roads in Toronto were under the authority of Metro Roads and Traffic and a few expressways: